 - Editing your Default File

-- Some essential changes to make in the Default File
+- Some essential Jazz shorthand for Chord Changes; the chord progression to make in the Default File

 - Libraries, Export/Import, into the Default file